How to Buy Low and Sell High; Dollar Cost Averaging Tutorial

 Here’s how dollar cost averaging works:

-Reinvest all dividends and capital gains and along with buying more shares when prices are low, you’re avoiding the possibility of “going all in” at the wrong time.
+When you reinvest all dividends and capital gains and buy more shares when prices are low, you’re avoiding the possibility of “going all in” at the wrong time.
 Thus, your risk is reduced.

-Even if you don’t have a workplace retirement account, you can open a Roth IRA and complete the paperwork to have a specific amount transferred into the account every month.
+Even if you don’t have a workplace retirement account, you can open a Roth IRA (if you meet the IRS income guidelines) and complete the paperwork to have a specific amount transferred into the account every month.